RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 But the truth is that the main concern you face when undergoing this surgery is that your expectations are probably not going to align with what you get for a result.

-Your hair is never going to look exactly the way it did before you lost it, and it will have imperfections due to the surgery and the difference in hair textures from your head to your body.
+Your hair is probably never going to look exactly the way it did before you lost it, and it will have imperfections due to the surgery and the difference in hair textures from your head to your body.

 If you’re looking for alternatives to hair restoration surgery, there are plenty of effective and safe (and much less costly) approaches that you should consider.
 You can talk to a healthcare provider about what might help you.